liuzz10/Algorithm/Leetcode #277 Find the Celebrity.md

 If i doesn't know j, that means j is not the celebrity because everyone knows the celebrity.

-If you understand the above, you know two properties of celebrity:
+If you understand the above, you know two secrets of knows(i, j):
-* Property 1.
+* Secret 1.
 If knows(i, j) = 1, i is not the celebrity.
-* Property 2.
+* Secret 2.
 If knows(i, j) = 0, j is not the celebrity.

 We will, and only will, get two results: 0 or 1 after calling `knows`.
 So with each call to `knows(i, j)`, we can eliminate a non-celebrity from n.